bmehler/ratingApp/README.md

 # ratingApp
-A tool for measuring the job performance.
+A tool for measuring the job performance of your employees.

 "ratingApp" is a small project to get familiar with AngularJS.
 The ratingApp uses a JSON Storage to display employee specific rating data.